AxonIQ/running-axon-server/2-docker/0-ee-docker-image/README.md

-## Building an Axon Server EE image
+## An Axon Server EE Docker image

+AxonIQ provides a ready to use [Axon Server EE image](https://hub.docker.com/r/axoniq/axonserver-enterprise) **for development and trial purposes**.
+There are two images available: one with Axon Server running as the user "`root`" and one with Axon Server running as user "`axonserver`".
+Both images are based on "debug" images from [Google's Distroless series](https://github.com/GoogleContainerTools/distroless), which means they include a (limited) shell that allows you to connect "into" the running image and perform some commands.
+Naturally you should not use these for production because of this, but they are perfect for development and test environments.

+* The "`root`" image of version 4.5.3 is available as "`axoniq/axonserver-enterprise:4.5.3-dev`" and is based on "`gcr.io/distroless/java:11-debug`".
+This image is particularly useful for running in Docker Desktop, as it will not have any trouble creating files and directories as user "`root`".
+* The "`axonserver`" image of version 4.5.3 is available as "`axoniq/axonserver-enterprise:4.5.3-dev-nonroot`" and is based on "`gcr.io/distroless/java:11-debug-nonroot`".
+This image is more secure and useful in Kubernetes and OpenShift clusters.
+You should take care to declare the user- and group-id, both of which are `1001` and are named "`axonserver`".
+Doing this will ensure that any mounted volumes will be writable by the user running Axon Server.

+Version 4.5.3 is the first version for which we have released these images, and later versions will follow.
+Please replace "4.5.3" in this page with the appropriate version number as needed.
+The images export the following volumes:

+* "`/axonserver/config`"

+  This where you can add configuration files, such as an additional `axonserver.properties` and the license file, although you can also opt to use e.g. Kubernetes or Docker-compose secrets.
+Note that Axon Server EE assumes it can write to the directory configured with "`axoniq.axonserver.enterprise.licenseDirectory`", so you don't have to put the license on all nodes.
+* "`/axonserver/data`"

+  This is where the ControlDB, the PID file, and a copy of the application logs are written to.
+* "`/axonserver/events`"

+  In this volume the Event Store is created, with a single directory per context.
+* "`/axonserver/log`"

+  In this volume the Replication Logs are created, with a single directory per Replication Group.
+* "`/axonserver/exts`"

+  In this volume you can place Extension JAR-files, such as the LDAP and OAuth2 extensions.
+* "`/axonserver/plugins`"

+  In this volume Axon Server will place all uploaded plugins.

+## Building you own Image

+**NOTE** The files in this directory are meant as an example and can be used as a base for your own solution.
+They are not intended to provide a ready-to-use, hardened solution, AxonIQ approved and supported for production use.
+The fact publishing of these files does in no way imply any warrenties.

-For Axon Server EE we need to build an image, as there is no public one.
-The `Dockerfile` used here expects the JAR files in the build directory, so I added a script to copy them from the base directory of this repo.
+The `Dockerfile` used here expects the JAR files in the build directory, so I added a script to copy them from the base directory of this repository.
 It expects Axon Server EE to be in a file named "`axonserver-ee.jar`", and the CLI in a file named "`axonserver-cli.jar`".

 To build the image as "`axonserver-ee:running`", just run "`./build-image.sh`".
 For a custom tag, pass it as parameter, e.g. "`./build-image.sh repo/image:version`".

-**Note** This `Dockerfile` already includes both the use of username "axonserver" and user-id `1001`.
+**Note** This `Dockerfile` already includes both the use of username "axonserver" and user-id `1001`, just like in the public "nonroot" image.